briancain/autonomous-vehicle-fleet-orchestration/README.md

 A comprehensive fleet management system for autonomous vehicles with job generation, vehicle tracking, and real-time orchestration using containerized Go microservices.

 This application was created as a demo app for resiliency testing.
+It features a Primary/Secondary multi-region architecture.
+It has a few intentional faults injected into the system.

 ## Architecture